BIH-DMBS/CLUES/docs/dataCatalog.md

 - [More Info](https://www.hydrosheds.org/products/glwd)

 ### DMSP–VIIRS - Harmonized Night-Time Lights
-- Description: Global nighttime light intensity from satellites, harmonized across sensors
+- Description: Global nighttime light intensity from satellites, harmonized across sensors.
 - Years: 1992–2021
 - Resolution: 1km×1km, yearly
 - Format: GeoTIFF
 - Config: `ntl.json`
 - [More Info](https://figshare.com/articles/dataset/Harmonization_of_DMSP_and_VIIRS_nighttime_light_data_from_1992-2018_at_the_global_scale/9828827/8)
-- Default CLUES dataset includes years 2000-2025
+- <ins>Note</ins>: Default CLUES dataset includes years 2000-2025
 ----
 ## Summary Table
 This table provides an overview of all geospatial datasets integrated into the CLUES framework.
 It reflects the list of datasets retrieved using the default workflow settings.